baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 You can still build a list of command options inside a single shell variable, even when space isn’t in IFS.
 You just need to use tab or newline to separate parameters, and not space.
 You can even embed pathnames with spaces in this variable, since spaces are no longer field separators.

-You might also want to put “set -eu” or at least “set -u” at the beginning of your scripts, along with setting IFS.
+You might also want to put "set -eu" or at least "set -u" at the beginning of your scripts, along with setting IFS.
 This does nothing for pathnames, but these can help detect other script errors.

 By the way, the need for proper quoting is not limited to Bourne shells.
 The Windows shell also requires proper quoting, and improper quoting can lead to vulnerabilities.
 A user merely needs to create filenames with characters such as ampersands, and an improperly-quoted shell program might end up running it.
-For example, imagine if an attacker can create a directory of the form “name&command_to_execute”, say on a fileserver.
+For example, imagine if an attacker can create a directory of the form "name&command_to_execute", say on a fileserver.
 Then a Windows script which fails to quote properly (e.g., it has ECHO %CD% or SET CurrentPath=%CD% without putting double-quotes around %CD%) would end up running the command of the attacker’s choosing.

-## 3.3 前缀所有 glob，以便它们无法扩展以“-”开头
+## 3.3 前缀所有 glob，以便它们无法扩展以"-"开头

-A “glob” is a pattern for pathname matching like “*.pdf”.
-Whenever you use globbing to select files, never begin with a globbing character (typically the characters “*”, “?”, or “[”).
-If you’re starting from the current directory, prefix the glob with “./” like this:
+A "glob" is a pattern for pathname matching like "*.pdf".
+Whenever you use globbing to select files, never begin with a globbing character (typically the characters "*", "?", or "[").
+If you’re starting from the current directory, prefix the glob with "./" like this:

 ```shell
  cat ./*                   # Use this, NOT "cat *" ...
 Must have 1+ files.